Image Credit: Pxhere

 If you have neighbors who aren’t particularly interested in garden but also have a yard full of leaves, offer you neighborly services.
 Everyone’s a winner!

 Rake all the fallen leaves into a pile on your lawn and then, using a lawn mower, go over the leaves again again until they are in tiny shredded pieces.
+You can use the best zero turn mower for this to make sure the leaves are totally shredded.
+This mower is also great for cutting grass so you can do that at the same time if you wanted to.
 This process is vital for speeding up the decomposition of your leaves.

 Bag up the shredded leaves allowing just a little bit of airflow and moisture to get in.
 This will assist the decomposition process and will result in a lovely fresh bag of leaf mould.
 You can even add your fresh lawn trimmings too.